Interim Policy Due to COVID-19

 The University of Puget Sound’s educational experience is enriched by sponsoring visits by guests, speakers, scholars, artists, entertainers and other visitors who further deepen the intellectual, creative, and social opportunities for students, faculty, staff, and community members.

-However, given the continuing pandemic and the guidance from the state of Washington’s "PROCLAMATION BY THE GOVERNOR AMENDING PROCLAMATIONS 20-05 AND 20-12" or "20-12.1 Higher Education – Fall 2020" mandate, the university will have to adapt its practices this Fall semester specifically in the areas campus events since limiting the density of the on-campus population reduces the chances of incidental contact that could spread illness.
+However, given the continuing pandemic and the guidance from the state of Washington’s "PROCLAMATION BY THE GOVERNOR AMENDING PROCLAMATIONS 20-05 AND 20-12" or "20-12.1 Higher Education – Fall 2020" mandate, the university will have to adapt its practices in the areas campus events since limiting the density of the on-campus population reduces the chances of incidental contact that could spread illness.

-As a result of these expectations, and to reduce the risk of bringing cases of COVID-19 to campus and minimizing risks of transmission among groups, the university strongly discourages in-person sponsored and hosted events during the Fall 2020 semester and instead strongly encourages remote sponsored and hosted events during the Fall 2020 semester, including those interacting with students remotely in classes.
-Technology Services can be contacted for a consultation regarding live-stream capabilities, especially for those events likely to attract 50 or more audience members.
+As a result of these expectations, and to reduce the risk of bringing cases of COVID-19 to campus and minimizing risks of transmission among groups, the university strongly discourages in-person sponsored and hosted events at this time and instead strongly encourages remote sponsored and hosted events, including those interacting with students remotely in classes.
+Technology Services can be contacted for a consultation regarding livestream capabilities, especially for those events likely to attract 50 or more audience members.
 Technology Services requires at least one week notice, preferably two, for events requiring support.

-Events occurring on campus must follow physical distancing requirements, and must take into account the maximum occupancy of the room, which must allow attendees to maintain at least six feet of distance between participants.
+Events occurring on campus must follow physical distancing requirements, and must take into account the maximum occupancy of the room, which must allow attendees to maintain at least 6 feet of distance between participants.
 All attendees must be masked, and no food or beverage should be served.
-On campus events also must adhere to the Safe Start mandates governing crowd size.
+On-campus events also must adhere to the Safe Start mandates governing crowd size.

-As previously communicated June 23, campus spaces cannot be reserved for use by outside groups during Fall 2020.
+As previously communicated June 23, campus spaces cannot be reserved for use by outside groups at this time.